Visceral arterial occlusions

 0 images remaining

-Non-visualisation of the coeliac trunk and the superior mesenteric artery immediately distal to their respective origins.
+Non-visualization of the celiac trunk and the superior mesenteric artery immediately distal to their respective origins.
 Ectatic and elongated inferior mesenteric artery.
 Low-grade stenosis of the left common iliac artery.
 The patient also had occlusions of both superficial femoral and anterior tibial ateries (not shown).

 The viscera are most probably supplied by the inferior mesenteric artery via the arc of Riolan, which could not be depicted in full due to peristalsis artifacts.
 Abdominal angina was not present in this case.